 Using Play and Creativity to Support Children Through Trauma

-Children often encounter challenging life experiences that can leave a lasting impact on their emotional well-being.
-Play and creativity are powerful tools to help children process trauma while minimising the burden on their developing nervous systems.
 Research has shown that engaging in creative activities, such as art, music, and imaginative play, can provide children with a safe outlet for expressing their emotions and fears.
 These activities not only promote emotional healing but also contribute to cognitive development.
 Studies on children’s brains reveal that engaging in creative play fosters neural connections and enhances their ability to learn and adapt to new situations.
-Play-based therapies help create a nurturing environment where children can explore, heal, and thrive.
+Play-based methods help create a nurturing environment where children can explore, heal, and thrive.